IngJuanMaya/GIT/README.md

 It's the main repository and here are some project, like:

 * BOOTCAMP ANÁLISIS Y VISUALIZACIÓN DE DATOS.
+XD